-- 1. Degree study programmes and year programmes with less than 25 per cent of the underrepresented gender must prioritise and implement extraordinary recruitment measures.
-These measures should be documented in the quality control system. - Examples of extraordinary measures: - Additional marketing campaigns aimed at the underrepresented gender, conscious use of role models in the interviews, representations and campaigns. - Use of videos and images from the database "images reflecting inclusion and diversity". - Review the wording of the study programme (name of the study programme, texts used to describe the study programme, marketing texts). - Investigate the possibility of national or international collaborative projects on recruitment to connect with other sectors that work with similar projects.
+- Degree study programmes and year programmes with less than 25 per cent of the underrepresented gender must prioritise and implement extraordinary recruitment measures.
+These measures should be documented in the quality control system.
+Examples of extraordinary measures: - Additional marketing campaigns aimed at the underrepresented gender, conscious use of role models in the interviews, representations and campaigns. - Use of videos and images from the database "images reflecting inclusion and diversity". - Review the wording of the study programme (name of the study programme, texts used to describe the study programme, marketing texts). - Investigate the possibility of national or international collaborative projects on recruitment to connect with other sectors that work with similar projects.

-Responsibility: Faculty Director of the Teacher Education programme, administrative employees at the faculties, Communication Department.
+Responsibility: Director of the Teacher Education, administrative employees at the faculties, Division of Communication.

-- 2. In collaboration with third parties, we will develop a course with the subject "Choice of Education", which will be offered to lower secondary schools in the region.
-The learning aim of the course is to encourage reflection on gender traditional career choices. - Responsibility: Faculty Directors, Head of Department of the Teacher Education programme, Communication Department. - 3.
-In study programmes with less than five students of the underrepresented gender, these students must be followed up to motivate them to complete the study programme and to gather the information that can be used for further recruitment of the underrepresented gender. - Responsibility: Head of Department and head of the study programme. - 4.
-Students of both genders must be chosen to sit on boards and committees to ensure a diverse representation. - Responsibility: Persons responsible for the respective boards and councils, Student Parliament, Student Organisation of Agder.
+2. In collaboration with third parties, we will develop a course with the subject "Choice of Education", which will be offered to lower secondary schools in the region.
+The learning aim of the course is to encourage reflection on gender traditional career choices.

+Responsibility: Faculty directors, Director of the Teacher Education, Division of Communication.

+3. In study programmes with less than five students of the underrepresented gender, these students must be followed up to motivate them to complete the study programme and to gather the information that can be used for further recruitment of the underrepresented gender.

+Responsibility: Head of department and head of the study programme.

+4. Students of both genders must be chosen to sit on boards and committees to ensure a diverse representation.

+Responsibility: Persons responsible for the respective boards and councils, Student Parliament, Student Organisation of Agder.